MrAnyx/PassXcreator/README.md

 indicate the length of the password

 # important
 you need the "Montserrat" font

-'''php
-$var = 5;
-'''

- $ composer install
- $ composer update